willov/forking-workflow-exercise/README.md

 ### Part B: Modify and commit

-Then add a file `group-X.py` where X is your group number or group name (can be badass), e.g. `group-17.py`.
+Then add a file `group-X.py` where X is your group number or group name, e.g. `group-17.py`.
 **Add only one file per group**.
 (Why?)

 This file should contain a function called `tweet()` which returns